robscharf/robscharf.github.io/content/posts/april-28.md

 While file extensions theoretically identify the contents of a file, in reality they are easy to change, thus making them highly unreliable.
 While Windows still uses them to identify file types, Unix systems usually rely on other methods.
 Extension filters conventionally operate by blacklisting unwanted extensions or whitelisting allowed extensions.

 #### File-Type Filtering
-FTF is a bit more intensive than [[#Extension Validation]], and can be accomplished with the following two approaches, among others.
+FTF is a bit more intensive than simple extension validation, and can be accomplished with the following two approaches, among others.

 ##### MIME Validation
 [Multipurpose Internet Mail Extension](https://en.wikipedia.org/wiki/MIME) "is an Internet standard that extends the format of email messages to support text in character sets other than ASCII, as well as attachments of audio, video, images, and application programs."